chriscmiller/low-6/README.md

 ## Time Breakdown For Test

 1. Setting up the initial Laravel install, standards packages, docker configuration, and readme - 1 Hour
+2. Setting up the database migrations and models - 1 hour

+## Assumptions made from data provided

+The XML feed provided does not give a valid breakdown of the full schema for the API, as such I have assumed that
+* bred in the Horse refers to a country
+* IRE does not follow a standard, and is likely to refer to an ENUM from the API itself, as such I have created a field for the abbreviation in the countries table, and seeded the perceived value for Ireland

 ## Project Setup